 section automatically when the block exits.
 See example under

 Attempts to enter exclusive section.
-Returns false
+Returns false if lock

 fails.